anlun/variator/README.md

 # variator

-Variate source code to maintain homework assignments and their solutions in sync
+Variate source code to maintain homework assignments and their solutions in sync.
+See the source file for usage.